MP for Rother Valley

 Assistant Whip

-Jake Richards is the Labour (Co-op) MP for Rother Valley, elected in 2024.
-He currently serves as Assistant Whip and Parliamentary Under-Secretary at the Ministry of Justice, and has previously served on the Home Affairs Committee and on the End of Life Bill committee.
+Jake Richards is a Labour (Co-op) MP for Rother Valley, first elected in 2024.
+He serves as an Assistant Whip and, since September 2025, as a Parliamentary Under-Secretary in the Ministry of Justice, after earlier work on the Home Affairs Committee and the End of Life (Terminally Ill Adults) Bill committee.

-Richards shows 100% party loyalty but low voting attendance (13%), with no rebel votes.
-He generally supports workers’ rights, trade union powers and renter protections, and has voted for VAT changes.
-He has more often opposed measures on transgender rights, climate change and mental health services, with a mixed record on universal credit and bus services regulation.
+He shows 100% party loyalty but only 14% voting attendance, with no rebel votes.
+He generally supports workers’ rights protections and trade union powers, and backs renter protections, while more often opposing measures on crime sentencing, climate change, mental health services, and transgender rights; his position on universal credit is mixed and he sits around the centre-left on the political spectrum (43/100).

-Declares four financial interests: earnings from employment, a family member involved in third-party lobbying, gifts/benefits and hospitality from UK sources, and other miscellaneous interests.
+Declares four financial interests: earnings from employment; a family member engaged in third-party lobbying; gifts, benefits and hospitality from UK sources; and a miscellaneous entry.

 Generated 21 February 2026